The 25th Ward: The Silver Case: Development

 The 25th Ward was created by Goichi Suda, founder of developer Grasshopper Manufacture and creator of the company's debut title, The Silver Case.
 While there was an idea to develop The 25th Ward for the PlayStation 2, the game ended up being developed on mobile platforms as Suda wanted to complete the project quickly.
 The project, a collaboration with Genki, took the form of a sequel to The Silver Case as there was a lot of demand for a return to the game's world and characters.
 Suda also wanted to write a long story.
 Suda created the game so that it would be accessible for both newcomers and fans of the original game, in addition to providing more game-based content for mobiles.
 Character designs and artwork were created by Takashi Miyamoto, while the music was composed by Masafumi Takada.
 The game used a monochromatic art style, both due to the mobile platform's hardware limitations, and Suda's desire to go in a different artistic direction from the original game.
 Suda wrote the "Correctness" scenario, the "Match Maker" scenario was written by Masahiro Yuki, while the "Placebo" scenario was written by Masahi Ooka.
 Both Suda and Ooka had previously worked on the scenario for The Silver Case.
 The original game used a two-storyline structure, with an additional storyline being added when Yuki suggested another storyline of his creation.
 Its title was taken from the professional wrestling term "matchmaking".
 The storylines were written simultaneously due to episode delivery deadlines.
 The original scenarios were spread across five episodes; a sixth episode was planned but never materialized.

-The 25th Ward was first announced at the 2005 Tokyo Game Show.
-The game began distribution through Genki's mobile portal on 3 October 2005 for DoCoMO, EZweb, and Vodafone.
+The 25th Ward was first showcased at the 2005 Tokyo Game Show.
+The game began distribution through Genki's mobile portal on 3 October for DoCoMO, EZweb, and Vodafone.
 Episodes were released sporadically over the next year, with updates for newer mobile phone models.
-The final episode of the original version, the fourth episode of the "Placebo" scenario, released on 3 July 2006.
-During the mobile version's lifespan, an original scenario dubbed "Transmitter Digital Man" was released on 1 June 2006, featuring the original game's protagonist Sumio Kodai.
+The final episode of the original version, the fourth episode of the "Placebo" scenario, was released on 3 July 2006.
+During the mobile version's lifespan, an original scenario dubbed "Transmitter Digital Man" was released on 1 June, featuring the original game's protagonist Sumio Kodai.
 Distribution of the original version ended on 28 February 2007 due to license agreement changes between Genki and its mobile partners.
-The game resumed distribution through Liveware on 17 December 2007 for DoCoMo and Yahoo! devices after a prolonged hiatus.
-In addition to the original four episodes, a new episode for each story was written, with the episodes releasing on 30 April 2008.
+The game resumed distribution through Liveware on 17 December for DoCoMo and Yahoo! devices after a prolonged hiatus.
+In addition to the original four episodes, a new episode for each story was written, with the episodes being released on 30 April 2008.
 A version with enhanced graphics was released on 13 March 2009.
 The second mobile version of The 25th Ward shut down in May 2011.